firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Sat Jun  6 21:27:04 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 01:36:17 UTC 2015.

 The ipset `voipbl` has **10476** entries, **10476,10888** unique IPs.